✓ Updated June 2026

 Metropol Parasol's Sunset Panorama

-attractionAscend the Metropol Parasol, affectionately known as 'Las Setas' (The Mushrooms), for a unique perspective of Seville's skyline as the sun dips below the horizon.
-The undulating wooden structure offers a modern contrast to the historic cityscape, and the elevated walkways provide stunning, unobstructed views.
+activityAscend the Metropol Parasol, affectionately known as 'Las Setas' (The Mushrooms), for an unparalleled 360-degree view of Seville as the sun dips below the horizon.
+The undulating wooden walkways offer a unique perspective on the city's ancient rooftops and modern skyline, especially magical during the 'golden hour'.

-A Stroll Through the Parque de María Luisa
+A Stroll Through Parque de María Luisa's Hidden Corners

 Planning your Seville, Spain adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.